 As there is no THC, this substance should not show up in any drug tests.
 However, people should be careful when purchasing CBD products.
 Items with a THC-free label may still contain traces of the compound.
 Thoroughly reading packaging, labels, and third-party test results will help ensure a person gets all the information they need to avoid adverse effects.

 Because full-spectrum CBD contains all cannabis plant compounds, it may have a more potent effect than pure CBD.
-Research suggests that CBD’s health benefits may be more prominent when multiple compounds from the cannabis plant are present.
-This is what researchers call the ‘entourage effect.’

 With a range of reported health benefits, uses for full-spectrum CBD include: